sabnanih/ames-housing-basicML/README.md

 # Basic Machine Learning Algorithms on Ames Housing Dataset
-Implementation of basic machine learning algorithms on Ames Housing dataset
+Implementation of basic machine learning algorithms like Linear Regression and Decision Trees on Ames Housing dataset